 An alternative is given in Samuelson (1956).
 Samuelson considers the family to be the fundamental unit on the demand side of the economy.
 However, because such a unit consists of several members, we cannot expect a consensus (that is, consistent family indifference curves).
-He recognizes that preferences within a family are interrelated and that external consumption effects (a la Veblen and Dusenberry) are the "essence of family life".
-Nevertheless, if such external effects are put aside, and a restricted form of altruism is assumed, families may behave as if they maximize a single social utility.
+He recognizes that preferences within a family are interrelated and that external consumption effects ( $a \ la$ Veblen and Dusenberry) are the "essence of family life".
+Nevertheless, if such external effects are put aside, and a restricted form of altruism is assumed, families may behave $as \ if$ they maximize a single social utility.
 In particular Samuelson considers a common social welfare function for the family that is restricted to depend on the individual consumptions of family members only through the preferences of these members.
-This restriction, together with the assumption of no external consumption effects and no public goods, implies that all family decisions can be decentralized via a distribution of income.14 The important point is the distribution of income depends on prices and income and will not be constant.
-Thus schemes such as 'a receives 60% of income and b receives 40%' are generally not consistent with the maximization of a family SWF.15
+This restriction, together with the assumption of no external consumption effects and no public goods, implies that all family decisions can be decentralized via a distribution of income.
+The important point is the distribution of income depends on prices and income and will not be constant.
+Thus schemes such as 'a receives 60% of income and b receives 40%' are generally not consistent with the maximization of a family SWF.
+The main result that Samuelson provides is that if income is redistributed so as to maximize a given social welfare function, then the family aggregate consumptions will satisfy the Slutsky conditions.
+That is a family will act in the same manner as a single person.